awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    ...
    ```

-1. To test that hosts on the Internet cannot reach your instance in the private subnet, use the `ping6` command from a computer that's enabled for IPv6\.
+1. To test that hosts on the internet cannot reach your instance in the private subnet, use the `ping6` command from a computer that's enabled for IPv6\.
 You should get a timeout response\.
-If you get a valid response, then your instance is accessible from the Internet—check the route table that's associated with your private subnet and verify that it does not have a route for IPv6 traffic to an Internet gateway\.
+If you get a valid response, then your instance is accessible from the internet—check the route table that's associated with your private subnet and verify that it does not have a route for IPv6 traffic to an internet gateway\.

    ```
    ping6 2001:db8:1234:1a01::456